 The Fair Work Commission has the power to carry out a range of functions relating to:

-More information is available on the Fair Work Commission website or by phoning 1300 799 675.
+More information is available from the Fair Work Commission or by phoning 1300 799 675.

 Advice and support

 The Workplace Advice Service is a free independent legal assistance program for small businesses and employees.
 The program, offered by the Fair Work Commission, provides advice on topics including: